-The samples are labelled by DRSL/EDQM and prepared for dispatching to the testing OMCL following a defined timetable.
-Storage conditions for the samples, reference materials and special reagents are clearly indicated on the label and in an attached leaflet which includes further important information on all sent materials such as batch numbers, expiry dates, etc.
+The samples are labelled by DRSL-Items and prepared for dispatching to the testing OMCL following a defined timetable.
+Storage conditions for the samples, reference materials and special reagents are clearly indicated in an attached table which includes further important information on all sent materials such as batch numbers, expiry dates, etc.